 All raw bee products are great for immunity as they pack antioxidant, antiviral and antibacterial properties.
 Raw honey is easy to incorporate daily by adding it to tea or coffee, or drizzling on toast, yogurt, granola or oatmeal.
-I also have to specifically call out propolis throat spray as this just might be the single most potent immune booster and germ fighter on the list!
+I also have to specifically call out propolis throat spray as this is one of my favorites and so easy to work into your routine!
 I take 2 sprays daily to keep my immune system strong, and up to 10-20 sprays a day if I feel something coming on or to fight off a cold, flu or sore throat.

 3. Vitamin D

 If you live farther from the equator and aren’t getting Vitamin D year-round from the sun, make sure you’re supplementing with a good quality Vitamin D3.
 It helps protect the body from infections by activating white blood cells and enhancing clearance of bacteria.
 Speak to your health practitioner to determine the right dose for you.